The Mobility Blog Part 2-How to Move Better, Get Stronger And Walk Longer

 - Place a light book or notebook on top of your head so that it stays in place on top of your head without falling.

-- Feel how the back of your neck is aligned and positioned when the book is on your head.
+- Feel how your head and neck are aligned and positioned when the book is on your head.

 - Slowly drop your chin towards your chest until the book or notebook falls in your lap.